samySamer/CTF_WRITEUPS/CTF Writeups.md

 # Morse CODE :
 - it was simple we downloaded the file
 - and we used an a morse code website to decrypt it called : https://morsecode.world/international/decoder/audio-decoder-adaptive.html
-- it gave us this A T T T T T T T T T T TI A G I S I A M S P E A K I N G L O U D E R T H A N B E F O R E
-- so we took from I AM SPEAKING LOUDERTHANBEFORE
+- it gave us a string.
-- and it was the flag.
+- and it had the flag.

 # Ceaser Cipher:
 - the Text it gave us contained EBG13 So we thought it was a ROT13